 - Why Huggies?

 It’s a question that most moms ask - should I use cloth diapers or disposable?
-Although it’s well known that cloth diapers are cheaper and better for the environment than disposable diapers, they’re nowhere near as time efficient.
-In saying that however, disposable diapers are now becoming more biodegradable.
+Although it’s well known that cloth diapers are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
+However, disposable diapers are now becoming more biodegradable.

-In this case study, we found 85% of moms opted to use disposable diapers for their newborn, while 15% opted for cloth.
+In this case study, we found 85% of moms opted to use disposable diapers for their newborn, while 15% went for cloth.

-2. What brand of disposable diapers do the moms we surveyed use for their newborns?
+2. What brand of disposable diapers do moms use?